Gelio/advent-of-code-2019/README.md

-# Advent of Code 2019
+# Advent of Code solutions

-This repository contains my solutions for [Advent of Code 2019](https://adventofcode.com/2019).
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/).